-A shelf score at or above the national average (which is 72) must be achieved in order to be considered for honors.
-In order to be eligible for a grade of high pass, the student must achieve a minimum grade of 66 (1 standard deviation below the mean).
+A shelf score of 75 must be achieved in order to be considered for honors.
+In order to be eligible for a grade of high pass, the student must achieve a minimum grade of 70.
 Below is a table which displays the percentage points that will be awarded based on the score a student obtains on the shelf exam.
 The lowest score to be obtained on the shelf exam and still pass the clerkship is 60 out of 100.

 History & Physical write-up score: